IreshaMadhuwanthi/Memory-Allocation-Algorithm/README.md

 <h2>1.
 Quick Fit Memory Algorithm</h2>

 This is a Python-based application demonstrating memory allocation using the Quick Fit algorithm.
 This application works as a memory allocation simulator.
 It shows how the Quick Fit algorithm process works.
-It provides a graphical user interface (GUI) for users to allocate memory blocks, display free memory lists, and manage leftover memory efficiently.
+It provides a graphical user interface (GUI) for users to allocate and deallocate memory blocks, display free memory lists, and manage leftover memory efficiently.

 <h3>Features</h3>